mrudul-UmassD/smart_sprint_adduser/README.md

 - Material-UI for UI components
 - Chart.js for data visualization
 - React Bootstrap for responsive design
-- MongoDB for database
+- Gantt-Task-React for Gantt charts
-- Express.js for backend framework
+- React Grid Layout for customizable dashboards